Extensive Home Recording Studio Equipment List

 These are expensive pieces of equipment and are generally not needed for basic home recording setups.

-What they do is take multiple line level inputs and mix them into 2 line level outputs - this is essentially the same as sending multiple channels on an analog mixing desk to a stereo bus.
-There are a range of ways they can be utilized with one the most common uses being to send channels from a DAW to an analog summing mixer to produce a stereo output which is then sent back to the DAW.
-Some audio engineers do this because they don't like the sound of doing summing mixing ITB (In The Box) and instead prefer the tone of an analog summed mix.
-There are huge debates over whether or not summing is a good thing - if you'd like to know more see this discussion.
+One the most common uses is to send channels from a DAW to an analog summing mixer to produce a stereo output which is then sent back to the DAW.
+Some audio engineers do this because they don’t like the sound of doing summing mixing ITB (In The Box) and instead prefer the tone of an analog summed mix.

 Recording Systems